Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Methods

 where $H(\cdot)$ denotes the information entropy.
-The optimized model is then trained using the labeled simulated training set and all unlabeled experimental spectra.
+With all the hyperparameter optimized, the model is then trained using all the labeled simulated training set and unlabeled experimental spectra.
 The model checkpoint with the best TS is collected for test set predictions.